-The City's Urban Renewal Agency continues to partner with private development by providing infrastructure improvements that support further growth and development of the Plan Area to increase residential living and employment opportunities for the citizens of Happy Valley.
+The Agency continues to partner with private development by providing infrastructure improvements that support further growth and development of the Plan Area to increase residential living and employment opportunities for the citizens of Happy Valley.
 Increasing property values within the boundaries of the Agency translates into increasing tax increment available.
 The tax increment is then used to pay debt to fund projects and improvements.